GDP at regional level

 Data sources and availability

-GDP is the central measure of national accounts, summarising the economic position of a country or region.
+Gross domestic product (GDP) is the central measure of national accounts, summarising the economic position of a country or region.
 It can be calculated using different approaches: the output approach; the expenditure approach; and the income approach.
 However, at the regional level the expenditure approach cannot be used, because it would require the measurement of regional exports and imports; this is not possible in the EU Member States.

 Purchasing power parities